masenka31/EastBlockTest/content/en/about/_index.md

 East Block is a Czech Women's Ultimate Frisbee Team.
 The players come mostly from the east bohemia region of Czech Republic: Hradec Králové, Slatiňany and Žďár nad Sázavou.
 We are Czech national champions of 2023, both indoors and outdoors (and at juniors as well).
 Since 2022, we are also competing at the EUCS (European Ultimate Club Season), fighting for top spots after finishing 6th last year.

+{{< button "#goals" "Goals" >}}

 {{< button "#achievements" "Achievements" >}}

 {{< button "#history" "History" >}}

+## Goals

+{{< text-align "font-size: 1.15rem; text-align: justify;" >}}

+When East Block started, we had no idea how far we can go.
+Now we know that only sky is the limit.
+Our first goal has already been achieved: we have become the Czech national champions.
+So, what next?

+**We are on a journey to establish East Block as a TOP European team.**

+To show our commitment, we have hired a professional coach for the 2024 European season, Valerio Iani.
+But, the european team is not everything.
+We are working hard to improve as individual players and as a team.
+Most of our players are part of the Czech national team, both senior and junior.
+We are also super excited to develop young players and continue to win Czech junior championships in the coming years.

+{{< /text-align >}}

 ## Achievements